yoeriboven/qbixxassignment/docs/TestAssigment.md

 - Make the `view` icon work:
   - This option should lead to the front part of the site, where client info would be shown in the selected language (If no language is selected show the default one)
-  - It must be possible to choose a language & switch between the different languages (For BE assigment only it is enough to refresh the page when choosing a lanugage)
+  - It must be possible to choose a language & switch between the different languages (For BE assigment only it is enough to refresh the page when choosing a language)

 - Note: On both `edit` and `view` pages if a client has no items set, there should be default values shown.
 You can find the default values provided at the end of the assigment.